Adventure racing: Modern adventure racing

 In 1989, the modern era of adventure racing arrived with Gerald Fusil's launch of the Raid Gauloises in New Zealand.
 Inspired by the Paris-Dakar Rally, Fusil envisioned an expanded expedition-style race in which competitors would rely on their own strength and abilities to traverse great and challenging terrain.
 The race included all the modern elements of adventure racing, including mixed-gender teams competing in a multi-day 400+ mile race.
 Building on Fusil's concept, the inaugural Southern Traverse was held in 1991.

 In the early 1990s, Mark Burnett read a Los Angeles Times article about Raid Gauloises and was inspired to compete and bring the race to the USA and promote the race as a major televised sporting event.
 After purchasing the rights from Gerald Fusil, Burnett launched the first "Eco-Challenge" race in 1995.
 Burnett promoted his event with Emmy-award-winning films (tapping the talent of Mike Sears to produce the films for the first two events).
 This incarnation of Eco-Challenge was last held in 2002 when Burnett shifted his focus to Survivor, the Contender, the Apprentice and other reality-based television shows.
 With the Eco-Challenge also came the name "adventure race", a phrase coined by journalist and author Martin Dugard, to describe the class of races embodied by the Raid and Eco-Challenge.

 The United States Adventure Racing Association "USARA" was formed in 1998.
 The USARA was the first "national governing body" for the sport of adventure racing and arose from the need for safety standards, insurance and to promote the growth of adventure racing in the United States.
-The USARA has added national rankings, a national championship, and ecological standards to the list of benefits provided for the sport of adventure racing.
+USARA has added national rankings, a national championship, and ecological standards to the list of benefits provided for the sport of adventure racing.

 In 2000, the inaugural United States Adventure Racing Association Adventure Race National Championship was held in Kernville, California.
 The USARA National Championship is typically held the first weekend in October and is considered the premier adventure race in the U.S. The USARA Adventure Racing National Championship has continued each year drawing the best US teams for a chance at earning the title of national champion.
+The National Points Series Champion is also awarded at the National Championship.